Dai Thomas (footballer, born 1975): Career

 Born in Caerphilly, Thomas began his career at Swansea City, where his prolific goalscoring record in the club's reserve side saw him handed his league debut at the end of the 1994–95 season against Plymouth Argyle.
 Following his debut, he was unable to hold down a regular first team spot and was offered a move away from the club but instead chose to remain at Vetch Field and attempt to force his way into the side.
 The following season, Thomas managed to make more of an impact on the first team, scoring ten times during the season, which persuaded Watford to pay £100,000 to sign him.

 He spent a single season at Watford, scoring three times in twenty appearances.
 At the end of the 1997–98 season he returned to Wales to sign for Cardiff City in a deal worth £50,000.
 He scored four times during his first season at Ninian Park and pledged to improve his fitness during the off-season but only managed one goal during the next year, in a 1–1 draw with Oldham Athletic in October 1999, after appearing in just eight games.

-In January 2000 Thomas signed on loan for Drogheda United for the remainder of the 1999-2000 League of Ireland season.
+In January 2000, Thomas signed on loan for Drogheda United for the remainder of the 1999–2000 League of Ireland season.
 He made his League of Ireland debut at home to Shamrock Rovers on 30 January.
 In 4 league appearances he netted once at Galway United on 13 February.

-Arrest
+Following his release from Cardiff, Thomas joined Merthyr Tydfil, before moving onto Bryntirion Athletic.
+In January 2002, following his appearance at Cardiff Magistrates' Court for hooliganism, Thomas was released from South Wales Amateur League side Llanbradach.